Anything.com Review: Autonomous Vibe Coding for Web + Mobile

 Anything.com turns natural language prompts into production-ready apps with an autonomous agent and built-in backend.

 - Verdict: A strong pick for solo founders who want native mobile + web from one project without touching infra.
+Free tier now available at $0/mo.

 Anything.com used to be a collector's domain.
 Now it is a vibe coding platform that tries to out-ship everyone else: you describe an app and it writes, wires, and deploys the code across web, iOS, and Android.
 The headline feature is Anything Max, an autonomous agent that tests your build like a real user and keeps iterating until it hits the goal.
-Under the hood you get a hosted Postgres database, authentication, Stripe payments, file storage, and 100+ integrations—all without provisioning keys or infra.
+Under the hood you get a hosted Postgres database, authentication, Stripe payments, file storage, and 100+ integrations: all without provisioning keys or infra.

 If you want the specs first, jump to the new Anything.com tool page.
 Below is a grounded review focused on what works today, what is missing, and who should try it.